Pureblueessentialsorg/pureblueessentials.com.au/content/shop/reocon10/index.md

 Lemon, spearmint, grapefruit and nutmeg are all uplifting and reviving.
 Myrtle is very relaxing for the nervous system and may combat depression.

-Cedar completes the blend by adding fortifying and calming properties and may help to reduce fear.
+Cypress completes the blend by adding fortifying and grounding properties.

 This 10ml bottle contains 30% high quality carrier oil (pure Australia jojoba oil) so the remedial essential oil blend is ready to be safely applied to the skin.
 Shake well before use.